lsclarke/lsclarke/README.md

 <p align="center" dir="auto"><strong><code>Software Developer</code></strong> <strong><code>Game Developer</code></strong> <strong><code>Front-End Web Developer</code></strong></p>
 <hr></hr>

-<p align="center" dir="auto">I'm a Software Engineer based in Maryland.
-I find great satisfaction in the process of transforming concepts into cutting-edge applications.
-Delve into my most recent experience, projects, and education, showcasing my knowledge in full-stack development within the field of computer science.</p>
+<p align="center" dir="auto">I'm a software Developer based in Maryland.
+As developers I aim to create exciting cutting-edge solutions and applications, furthermore bringing concepts and ideas to life.
+The passion and the drive of problem solving and turning words into reality is what yields the best experience possible.
+Using modern day frameworks and tools to do so.
+I take pride and stisfaction in developing amazing back-end systems using the knowledge I have gained over the years to develop ready made deliverables for applications simulation projects.</p>p